pgbouncer/pgbouncer/doc/config.md

 and they can start reporting already existing paremeters that Postgres does not report.
 Notably Citus 12.0+ causes Postgres to also report `search_path`.

+The postgres protocol allows specifying parameters settings, both direcly as a parameter in the startup packet, or inside the [`options` startup packet][options-startup].
+Parameters specified using both of these methods are supported by `track_extra_parameters`.
+However, it's not possible to include `options` itself in `track_extra_parameters`, only the parameters contained in `options`.

 Default: IntervalStyle

 ### ignore_startup_parameters